TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### Growth of a hash table

 Let's talk about the growth of our buckets.
-We don't have infinite memory, we can't have infinite amount of buckets.
-We need to start somewhere but starting too big is also a waste of memory if we're only going to have a hash map that have `"Bryan"` in it.
-So to deal with this issue we start with a small array as our buckets, `10 buckets` for a starter with indexes from 0 to 9.
+We don't have infinite memory, so we can't have an infinite amount of buckets.
+We need to start somewhere, but starting too big is also a waste of memory if we're only going to have a hash map with a single value in it.
+So to deal with this issue, we should start with a small array for our buckets.
+We'll use an array with 10 elements and indexes from 0 to 9.

 <div class="lesson-note lesson-note--tip" markdown="1">
   Most programming languages start with the default size of `16` because it's a power of 2, which help with some techniques for performance that require bit manipulation for indexes.
 But for this example, we will be using a starting size of 10.
 </div>

 How are we going to insert into those buckets when our hash function generates big numbers like `20353924`?
 We make use of the modulo `%` operation `given any number modulo by 10 we will get a number between 0 and 9`.
-For example, If we are to find where the value `"Manon"` going to land, in what bucket, then we do the following:
+For example, if we are to find the bucket where the value `"Manon"` will land, then we do the following:
 ![hashing using hash code and modular operation example](./project_hash_map/imgs/01.png)

 If we keep adding nodes into our buckets then the buckets will start filling up, but what is more important is we know for a fact that if almost all buckets have items in them, then it is guaranteed that some buckets will have collisions, It is Mathematically impossible not to.